Inference power pilot: NVL72 fleet power management

 For additional topology examples, see Managing Topologies.

-Validate and import
+Step 5: Validate and import the topology

 Validate the topology file against the DPS schema and import it.
 Importing only registers the topology and its inventory in the DPS database — no policy is applied to any BMC yet, so this step is safe to run on a live fleet.

-dpsctl topology validate topology.json # Confirms the topology matches the DPS topology Schema
+dpsctl topology validate topology.json # Confirms the topology matches the DPS topology schema

 dpsctl topology import topology.json